sabishii-bit/gdl_tools/README.md

   attack: 15
 ```

-Edit carefully - incorrect values can crash the game.

-## Contributing

-This is a reverse-engineering project for game preservation and modding purposes.

-**When contributing:**
-- Document findings about game formats
-- Add comments explaining non-obvious code
-- Test with multiple platform versions
-- Maintain compatibility with existing workflows
-- Update both README.md and CLAUDE.md

 ## License

 This project is licensed under the GNU Lesser General Public License v2.1 - see the [LICENSE](LICENSE) file for details.